egnha/rong/README.md

 Acknowledgement
 ---------------

-valaddin makes essential use of the [rlang](https://github.com/tidyverse/rlang) package by [Lionel Henry](https://github.com/lionel-) and [Hadley Wickham](https://github.com/hadley), which provides the engine for quasiquotation and expression capture.
+rong makes essential use of the [rlang](https://github.com/tidyverse/rlang) package by [Lionel Henry](https://github.com/lionel-) and [Hadley Wickham](https://github.com/hadley), which provides the engine for quasiquotation and expression capture.
 The [glue](https://github.com/tidyverse/glue) package by [Jim Hester](https://github.com/jimhester) enables string interpolation of error messages.

 License
 -------